mbolgheather/gates-of-hell/README.md

 ### We Love You - Drink This!

-Horrific things in the laboratory's, dripping into the food supply; really no surprise that John Podesta would be involved as an operative, lobbyist, looking like his handler might be George Soros, who also looks to be behind the New York Times, Washington Post's Russia story's, and where this puppet-master, reside!
+Horrific things in the laboratory's, dripping into the food supply; really no surprise that John Podesta would be involved as an operative, lobbyist.
+Looking like his handler might be George Soros, who also looks to be behind the New York Times, Washington Post's Russia story's, and where this puppet-master reside's!